Oleg-Malyutin/SDR_ieee802.15.4_PHY/README.md

 # SDR_ieee802.15.4_PHY
-Software Defined Radio (SDR) used to implement the IEEE 802.15.4 physical layer (PHY) (This is just the beginning and only the receiver has been implemented so far)
+Software Defined Radio (SDR) used to implement the IEEE 802.15.4 physical layer (PHY) (This is just the beginning, and so far only a receiver and a simple transmitter for active scanning have been implemented.)

 The project was created using the Qt5 framework.

 Tested configurations:
-OS: Linux Mint 20 Ulyana 64-bit.
+OS: Linux Mint 22.1 Xia.
 Processor: Intel© Core™ i5-8600 CPU @ 3.10GHz × 6

 Supported devices: